patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 The last part of our walk on this day was to our lodging, Kameyama, which was 20 minutes before Tsumago.
 On the map it's in Otsumago.
 The Magome to Tsumago segment is the most famous Nakasendo segment.
+It's certainly a well-preserved walk in the woods, i.e. a semi-wilderness experience.
+(There is an on-road detour, presumably due to a slip).
-It's certainly a well-preserved walk in the woods.
-There is moderate elevation gain reaching a high of 790m; when we were there, it was enough to see a bit of snow on the ground, but not enough to require yaktrax.
+There is moderate
+elevation gain reaching a high of 790m; when we were there, it was enough to see a bit of snow on the ground, but we were never in the snow and we didn't require traction aids (yaktrax).
+All the houses had shovels though!
 I feel like I could have used the yaktrax in Sapporo much more than on the trail.

-This part of the Nakasendo is the famous one.
-It's indeed mostly not on road (there is an on-road detour, presumably due to a slip).
-So it's a nice semi-wilderness experience which isn't actually a wilderness trail.

 It did rain on us pretty heavily especially at the start, but it wasn't cold (latitude 35°N); I think it was around 10° that day.
 The